Dolores Huerta: Awards and honors

 The California State Senate awarded Huerta "Outstanding Labor Leader" in 1984.
 She also received the Eleanor Roosevelt Human Rights Award in 1988.
 She received the Roger Baldwin Medal of Liberty Award, the Eugene V. Debs Foundation Outstanding American Award, and the Ellis Island Medal of Freedom Award in 1993.
 She was also the first Latina inducted into the National Women's Hall of Fame that year.
 In 1998, she was named "Women of the Year" by Ms. magazine.
 Ladies' Home Journal listed her as one of the "100 Most Important Women of the 20th Century".

 In 2000, Huerta received the Hispanic Heritage Award.
 She won the $100,000 Puffin/Nation Prize for Creative Citizenship in 2002.
+In 2005, Huerta was initiated as an Honorary Sister of Kappa Delta Chi by the Alpha Alpha chapter at Wichita State University.
 Later, in 2009, she received the UCLA medal, the highest honor bestowed by the university.
 In 2012, she received the Presidential Medal of Freedom, the "highest civilian award" given by the president of the United States.
 In 2015 the Mexican Government made her a member of the Order of the Aztec Eagle, the highest Mexican order awarded to foreigners.
 She also received the Presidential Medallion from California State University, Los Angeles in 2017 at the university's 20th Billie Jean King & Friends Gala.

 In July 2018, California Governor Jerry Brown signed into law Assembly Bill 2644.
 First introduced by Assemblywoman Eloise Gómez Reyes, the bill designates April 10 as "Dolores Huerta Day".
 In March 2019, Washington Governor Jay Inslee signed a measure also designating April 10 each year as Dolores Huerta Day.
+Also in 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Huerta for 1965.
 In 2020, she received the Ripple of Hope Award from the Robert F. Kennedy Center for Justice and Human Rights.
+The Research Center for the Americas at the University of California, Santa Cruz was renamed in honor of Dolores Huerta and became the Dolores Huerta Research Center for the Americas in October 2022, with the official renaming taking place during a 30th anniversary event on October 20, 2022.

 Huerta holds honorary degrees from Mills College, Princeton University, the University of the Pacific, and the University of Southern California.
 Various schools are named after her, including an elementary school in Tulsa and middle schools in Burbank and San Jose.
 The intersection of East 1st and Chicago streets in the Los Angeles neighborhood of Boyle Heights is named Dolores Huerta Square.
 In Fort Worth, Texas, a portion of State Highway 183 is named in her honor.
 Asteroid 6849 Doloreshuerta, first discovered by American astronomers Eleanor Helin and Schelte Bus in 1979, is also named after her.